bit-apps-pro/bit-assist-wp/readme.txt

  18. FAQ (Frequently Asked Questions): Bit Assist‘s FAQ section allows you to add multiple frequently asked questions and organize them according to your preferred order by dragging them up and down.
 With this feature, you can provide your website visitors with quick answers to common questions about your products, services, or company.
 By having an easily accessible FAQ section on your website’s chat widget, you can help improve your customer support and reduce the number of repetitive inquiries through your chat button.

- 19. Customize the chat widget to display different click to chat button based on the device.
-For example, you can show a WhatsApp button, Call button, SMS button, Viber button, and a Telegram chat button for mobile users, while displaying a WhatsApp (WhatsApp chat on Mobile, WhatsApp chat on desktop) chat button, Facebook Messenger chat button, and a WeChat button, Instagram button for desktop users.
-With this feature, you can optimize your chat button and provide a seamless chat experience across multiple devices.
+ 19. Customize the chat widget to display different chat button based on the device.
+For example, you can show a WhatsApp button, Call button, SMS button, Viber button, and a Telegram chat button for mobile users, while displaying a WhatsApp chat button, Facebook Messenger chat button, and a WeChat button, Instagram button for desktop users.
+With this feature, you can optimize your chat button and provide a useful chat experience across multiple devices.

  20. Hide Credit: Bit Assist offers a useful feature to hide the “by Bit Assist” that appears at the bottom of the chat widget.
 This feature allows you to customize the appearance of your chat widget and make it more aligned with your brand’s look and feel.
-By hiding the credit line, you can provide a more professional and cohesive appearance to your chat widget and ensure that your visitors’ attention is focused solely on the chat experience.
-With this feature, you can enhance the chat widget‘s appearance and provide a seamless chat experience to your customers, leading to increased engagement and better conversions.
+By hiding the credit line, you can provide a more professional appearance to your chat widget and ensure that your visitors’ attention is focused solely on the chat experience.
+With this feature, you can enhance the chat widget‘s appearance and provide a useful chat experience to your customers, leading to increased engagement and better conversions.
 So, if you want to provide a branded chat experience to your visitors, make sure to check out Bit Assist‘s hide credit feature for your chat widget.

  21. You can add a predefined message to your WhatsApp channel chat button so that visitors can quickly send you a message without having to type anything.
 Once they click on your WhatsApp button, the pre-set message will automatically appear in the chat window.
 This feature can save time and make it easier for visitors to reach out to you via WhatsApp.
 This is a time-saving feature of the WhatsApp channel in Bit Assist.